-The TPS54340-Q1 device is a 42-V, 3.5-A, stepdown regulator with an integrated high-side MOSFET.
-The device survives load-dump pulses up to 45 V per ISO 7637.
-Current-mode control provides simple external compensation and flexible component selection.
-A low-ripple pulse-skip mode reduces the no-load supply current to 146 μA.
-Shutdown supply current is reduced to 1 μA when the enable pin is pulled low.
+The TPS54360B is a 60-V, 3.5-A, step-down regulator with an integrated high side MOSFET.
+Current mode control provides simple external compensation and flexible component selection.
+A low ripple pulse skip mode reduces the no-load supply current to 146 μA.
+Shutdown supply current is reduced to 2 $\mu$ A when the enable pin is pulled low.

-Undervoltage lockout is internally set at 4.3 V but can be increased using an external resistor divider at the enable pin.
+Undervoltage lockout is internally set at 4.3 V but can be increased using the enable pin.
 The output voltage start-up ramp is internally controlled to provide a controlled start-up and eliminate overshoot.

-A wide adjustable frequency range allows for optimization of either efficiency or external component size.
-Frequency foldback and thermal shutdown protects internal and external components during an overload condition.
+A wide switching-frequency range allows either efficiency or external component size to be optimized.
+Frequency foldback and thermal shutdown protect internal and external components during an overload condition.

-The TPS54340-Q1 device is available in an 8-pin thermally-enhanced HSOIC PowerPAD package.
+The TPS54360B is available in an 8-pin thermally enhanced HSOIC PowerPADTM package.

-Device Information(1)
+Device Information

-PART NUMBER PACKAGE BODY SIZE (NOM) TPS54340-Q1 HSOP (8) 4.89 mm × 3.90 mm
+PART NUMBER PACKAGE BODY SIZE TPS54360B HSOIC (8) 4.89 mm × 3.90 mm